-The licensed practical nurse (LPN) may receive credit for the first-year nursing courses and enter into the second year of the program providing the following requirements are met:
+The licensed practical nurse (LPN) may receive

+credit for the first-year nursing courses and enter into the second year of the program providing the following requirements are met:

 - 1. In addition to the general requirements for admission to the college, entry into the ADN program requires the following; - a) high school diploma or equivalent - b) satisfactory scores in English and Algebra I by taking placement tests at WCC or equivalent college coursework - c) one unit each of high school chemistry and high school biology with a "C" grade or better.
-If you do not meet the high school prerequisites, you may gain proficiency through the college's developmental courses. - d) a cumulative GPA of 2.5 - 2.
+If you do not meet the high school prerequisites, you may gain proficiency through the college's developmental courses.
+High school chemistry may be waived if the student has completed BIO 141/142 (Anatomy and Physiology I/II). - d) a cumulative GPA of 2.5 - 2.
 Submission of transcripts of the School of Practical Nursing. - 3.
-Submission of copy of current LPN license. - 4.
-Successful completion of 50% of the general education courses required in the program of nursing. - 5.
-Successful completion of BIO 141-142. - 6.
-Successful completion of NUR 135. - 7.
+Submission of copy of current unencumbered valid LPN license or letter stating you have paid for and will be taking the NCLEX-PN examination.
+Students who have probationary status, a suspended or revoked LPN license are not eligible to enter the nursing program. - 4.
+Successful completion of 50% of the general education courses required in the program of nursing. - Successful completion of BIO 141-142 (Anatomy and Physiology 1 & II) and 50% of the general education classes to be considered for admission to the Bridge-LPN to RN Transition class (NUR 115).
+80% of the general classes must be completed prior to entering NUR 221 in the fall semester. - 6.
 Successful completion of NUR 115, LPN Transition.